 He will quickly move into a stage of frequent feeding and unsettled sleeping, which accompanies your milk coming in.

-With no circadian rhythm to guide him, your 1 week old baby will behave much the same day and night.
+With no circadian rhythm to guide him, your one week old baby will behave much the same day and night.

 By feeding around the clock, your baby is programming your milk production to meet his growing needs, and fuel his rapid recovery from birth.

-It’s the start of intense growth in the first three months of life.
+It’s the start of intense and exciting growth in the first three months of life.

-Still very immature compared with other mammals, your 1 week old baby will undergo a huge development in these next weeks, taking him from a foetus to an infant.
+Still very immature compared with other mammals, your 1 week old baby will undergo a huge development in these first few weeks, taking him from a foetus to an infant.
+The experiences that he has as he is nurtured by you and begins using his senses to take in the world around him are shaping his brain development and he is already learning new skills every day.